SteveDoyle2/NASTRAN-95/um/bulk.md

             its value is used directly; if Ei is blank, its value is zero.

-   F(t-ç) is a function of time specified or referenced by
+   F(t-Ã§) is a function of time specified or referenced by
             the parent TLOAD1 or TLOAD2 card.
-The value ç is calculated for each loaded point.
+The value Ã§ is calculated for each loaded point.

 3. If the referenced HBDY element is of TYPE = ELCYL, the power input is an